joshuaharris1103/FoodFactor_Server/README.md

 # Installation
 To run FoodFactor on your local machine, follow these steps:
 1. Clone the repository.
-2. Create and activate a virtual environment.
-  `python -m venv env`
-`source env/bin/activate`
-3. Install the required packages using pip.
-  `pip install -r requirements.txt`
-4. Run database migrations.
-  `python manage.py migrate`
-5. Create a superuser account for admin access.
-  `python manage.py createsuperuser`
-6. Start the development server.
-  `python manage.py runserver`
+2. Run `npm install` in both the client and server directories to install the necessary dependencies.
+3. Set up a MongoDB database and update the `MONGODB_URI` environment variable in the `.env` file.
+4. Run `npm start` in both the client and server directories to start the development server.

  # Wire Frames & Entity Relationship Diagram
  ### Log In